babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Diagram.md

 -  Create Microsoft Visio diagrams from scratch via API.
 -  Read or write Microsoft Visio drawings with Automation.
 -  Export Visio diagrams to various popular formats including PDF, images, HTML and more.
--  Print Visio diagrams on phlysical printer or on a server using XpsPrint API.
+-  Print Visio diagrams on physical printer or on a server using XpsPrint API.
 -  Access Visio diagram properties.
 -  Protect Visio diagrams via applying locks on various levels.
 -  Manipulate the embedded OLE objects in the Visio diagrams.
 -  Insert ActiveX control within the Visio file.
 -  Customize the gradient of a Visio shape.

-## Read & Write Visio Files
+## Read & Write Visio Formats
 **Microsoft Visio:** VSDX, VSX, VTX, VDX, VSSX, VSTX, VSDM, VSSM, VSTM

 ## Save Visio Diagrams As